xuqi2024/openflexure-microscope/docs/3_illumination.md

 ![](./images/insert_led.jpg)

 ## Step 4
+_Note: Openflexure industries kits supply a pre-assembled LED with resistor so you can skip this step._

 Assemble the cable for the LED, if you don't have one soldered on already.
 You just need to be able to light it up - we usually do this by soldering the LED to a resistor (about 80 ohms), then attaching about 20cm of cable with female crimps on the end.
 This can easily be plugged onto the Raspberry Pi's 5v GPIO pin.

 ## Step 5